 - When you are not in your kitchen, avoid keeping food that may be harmful to your cat in an easily accessible spot.

 - Keep your trash can shut off and out of reach from your cat.

 - Keep medicines that may be toxic to your cat, plants, cleaning agents containing chemicals, and pesticides in areas that your cat cannot reach.

 Why Do Cats Eat Grass?

-A cat is not able to digest plants, but eating some grass will not harm her unless it is too often and in excess amounts.
-In fact, sometimes it is considered to be good for cats.
+A cat cannot digest plants, but eating some grass will not harm her unless it is too often and in excess amounts.
+In fact, sometimes, it is considered to be good for cats.

 - Plants, especially those with dark green leaves, contain folic acid, similar to the protein in meat.
 Folic acid also helps the digestion of some amino acids.
 A cat can sometimes eat grass for folic acid intake.

-- Cats swallow a lot of their hair while cleaning themselves, and these accumulate as lumps in the stomach which cannot pass through the digestive system and cause blockages.
-Undigested fibers in the grass can create a certain lubricant effect on the intestinal tract that help in vomiting the lumps of hair.
+- Cats swallow a lot of their hair while cleaning themselves, accumulating as lumps in the stomach that cannot pass through the digestive system and cause blockages.
+Undigested fibers in the grass can create a certain lubricant effect on the intestinal tract that helps in vomiting the lumps of hair.

 - Your cat may have swallowed a foreign body, or a small rodent, such as a mouse, at home or outside.
 Large pieces that are hard to swallow or digest may have caused problems in her digestive system.
 The cat, who instinctively wants to get rid of this mass, may resort to eating grass in order to vomit.

 - She may be experiencing a major problem with her digestive system.